amavrb/proto2swagger-test/readme.md

 ### Message

-The options that are availible for `proto` messages.
+The options that are available for `proto` messages.

 #### No options